 Anguri Bagh is centrally present in the premises of Khas Mahal in Agra Fort.
 This is a must-visit spot while you are visiting Agra Fort.
 The garden accurately has the name ‘The Garden of Grapes’ because of the grape cultivation.
 The main part consists of a hall with recess and rooms in a surrounding semicircular pattern and a huge courtyard in the front with tanks, and fountains overlooking this beautiful garden.

-Situated inside the Taj Mahal complex, Taj museum provides a wonderful opportunity to have a close look at the blueprints, arts and artefacts used in the construction of the world-class monument.
+Situated inside the Taj Mahal complex, the Taj museum provides a wonderful opportunity to have a close look at the blueprints, arts, and artifacts used in the construction of the world-class monument.
 As the name suggests, the museum is all about telling the tale of the Taj.
-It is a popular place of visit among the travelers as it is home to the facts and history relating to the magnificent monument.
+It is a popular place of visit among travelers as it is home to the facts and history relating to the magnificent monument.
 This place is a must to visit for all and especially for history enthusiasts.

 Chini ka Rauza

 Chini ka Rauza is the tomb of Allama Afzal Khan Mullah, the Prime Minister of the Mughal Emperor Shah Jahan.
 This tomb has a marvelous fusion of the Indo-Persian style.
 It is the first monument of its kind to be decorated by glazed tile work, known as Chini.
 Chini ka Rauza has located 1 km from Itimad-ud-daulah’s Tomb and is a must-visit for the visitors of Agra.